Proprioception: The 6th Sense of the Body

 Our body’s 6th Sense is much more complex in how it operates.
 Ask yourself a question: How do you know your foot hit the ground when you walk?
-Take it one step further.
-How do you know you landed in a stable position which will allow you to absorb the impact, assess the change of ground surface under your foot, and know it’s safe to load that leg and take your next step?
+Now take it further.
+How do you know you landed in a stable position which will allow you to absorb the impact, assess the change of ground surface under your foot, and know its safe to load that leg and take your next step?
 Not so easy is it?

 Proprioception works based on our nervous system being able to instantaneously uptake and interpret information and fire a signal back to your muscles with how to respond.
 Think of how quickly you can walk, run, jump, or climb.
 Your body has to respond even quicker to create the right response to the ever-changing conditions around you.
 This is what makes proprioception truly our body’s 6th sense.

-Now that we know why it’s so important, let’s look at what affects proprioception.
+Now that we know why it’s so important, lets look at what affects proprioception.
 Orthopedic injuries such as sprains, strains, tears, and broken bones can negatively affect this sense.
-By changing the length tension relationship of different muscles create an opening for muscles to lag in their ability to sustain and create a contraction to stabilize.
-Ligaments which have been over stretched cannot provide the natural input back to the brain to then engage stabilizing muscles when the joint moves outside of it’s normal pattern.
+By changing the length tension relationship of different muscles, it creates an opening for muscles to lag in their ability to sustain and create a contraction to stabilize.
+Ligaments which have been over stretched cannot provide the natural input back to the brain to then engage stabilizing muscles when the joint moves outside of it normal pattern.

 Proprioception is also affected by the combined input of our vestibular system, stretch receptors within the muscles, and our nerves running between our thighs, calves, and ankles/feet.
 This combined input creates movement strategies to overcome a disturbance in our balance.

-Whether you are 1, 21, or 91 years old, proprioception can make or break our ability to move and function.
-High level athletes need it to stabilize their movement so they can wow us with their athletic prowess.
-But all of us need it to make sure we don’t end up falling over ourselves.
-Want to get your proprioception “balanced”….you have to start with finding out why it’s not working properly.
+Want to get your proprioception “balanced”….you have to start with finding out why its not working properly.
 That’s where we come in.
 A full head to toe assessment to determine the proper treatment path is the first step.
 From there, progression of balance related exercises to increase stability will help restore your function and confidence.